Gravitational lensing of wormholes in the galactic halo region: Summary

 \section{Summary}

 Given the Navarro-Frenk-White density profile of halos, it was shown in Ref. \cite{RKRI} (and confirmed in this paper) that these halos posses some of the characteristics that could give rise to traversable wormholes.
-Given that $n=2$ is the only allowed value in Eq. (\ref{E:start}), we also obtained a partial converse: the existence of traversable wormholes helps determine the basic form of the Navarro-Frenk-White density profile.
 The shape function, obtained from this profile, meets the flare-out condition at the throat.
 Such a throat always exists, but its location cannot be determined from the geometry.
 However, using a method for calculating the deflection angle pioneered by Bozza \cite{vB02}, it is shown that the deflection angle diverges at the throat.
 The resulting photon sphere has a radius of about 0.40 ly regardless of the location of the wormhole.
 Detection may be possible using past data.
 Since the dark matter in the halo region does not interact with light, a suitable vehicle would be ordinary light from the Large Magellanic Cloud.